Jaymon/bang/README.md

 ### Environment configuration

-If you don't want to bother with a `bangfile.py` in your project directory, Bang can also be configured using environment variables, basically, any `BANG_*` environment variables wil be put into the configuration, here are a couple you might want to set:
+If you don't want to bother with a `bangfile.py` in your project directory, Bang can also be configured using environment variables, basically, any `BANG_*` environment variables will be put into the configuration, here are a couple you might want to set:

 * **BANG_HOST** -- the host of your website, this is used to generate urls and stuff.
 * **BANG_SCHEME** -- the http method to use (either `http` or `https`).